This post may contain affiliate links. Please see disclosure policy here.

 - Measure fruit by weight, for this recipe we are using 2 pounds of strawberries, diced.
 You will need 4 cups of sugar and 1/4 cup of lemon juice.
 Use a 1:2 ratio of fruit to sugar.
 For every pound of fruit, use 2 cups of sugar.

-- Combine your strawberries, sugar and lemon juice into a heavy bottomed, large pot.
+- Combine your strawberries, sugar and lemon juice into a heavy bottomed, large saucepan.
 Since we were in France, we used an old confiture pan which is a French jam making pan.
 I found one at a flea market and brought one home with me but any heavy bottomed pan will work!

 - Stir!
 The hardest part of making homemade jam is stirring.
 Making jam without pectin takes longer than freezer jam because the jam has to cook and thicken.